Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 you can give it a name directly in the List: field.

-If you have already created and named a list: Choose the desired List's name in the List: with the down arrow button.
+If you have already created and named a list: Choose the desired List's name in the List: field with the down arrow button.

-Alternatively, you can click the Define button on the Reference Tools dialog, then click Create in the Define List dialog that apepars.
+Alternatively, you can click the Define button on the Reference Tools dialog, then click Create in the Define List dialog that appears.
 In the Create List dialog give a name to the new List, click OK, then Close.

 Tips